Xilinx/mlir-aie/programming_guide/section-2/section-2g/README.md

 #### **Host Synchronization with `npu_sync`**

 Synchronization between DMA channels and the host is facilitated by the `npu_sync` operation, ensuring data consistency and proper execution order.
-The `ipu_sync` operation waits until the BD in the DMA channel is complete issuing a task complete token.
+The `npu_sync` operation waits until the BD in the DMA channel is complete issuing a task complete token.

 **Function Signature**:
 ```python